Removing a breast lump can be both part of the diagnosis process for cancer and treatment for it.

 Breast lump removal is the surgical removal of a cancerous lump inside the breast.
-It is also known as a lumpectomy.
+It’s also known as a lumpectomy.

-It’s done when biopsy results show that a lump in the breast is cancerous.
-The goal of the surgery is to remove the lump and some healthy tissue around the tumor.
-Removing healthy tissue along with the lump helps ensure that all cancer cells are gone.
+A biopsy can show a lump in the breast is cancerous.
+The goal of the procedure is to remove the lump and some healthy tissue around the tumor.
+When your doctor removed healthy tissue and the lump it will help ensure that all cancer cells are gone.

 A mastectomy may also be done, which is a complete surgical removal of the breast.
 Evidence shows that a lumpectomy is just as effective as a mastectomy in the early stages of breast cancer, according to Mayo Clinic.

 Breast lump removal is performed to prevent a cancerous tumor from spreading to other parts of your body.
-The ability to perform a lumpectomy depends on the size and stage of the tumor and certain patient characteristics such as the size of your breast.
+Whether a doctor can perform a lumpectomy depends on the size and stage of the tumor and certain patient characteristics such as the size of your breast.

 Many doctors prefer this method over a mastectomy.
 A lumpectomy is less invasive that the entire removal of the breast.
 In a lumpectomy, your doctor takes a part of the breast, which leaves much of your breast’s appearance and sensations intact.
 This allows for better breast symmetry.
 But you may need radiation or chemotherapy following a lumpectomy to ensure all cancer cells have been destroyed.

 All surgeries carry the risks of allergic reaction, bleeding, and infection.

 After breast lump removal surgery, your breast may be numb if the nerves were affected.
 The shape of your breast may also change.
 And there may be tenderness and temporary swelling after surgery.

-If you choose to have a lumpectomy instead of a mastectomy, you may have radiation therapy five times a week for five to seven weeks after surgery.
-The side effects of radiation include fatigue, nausea, and vomiting.
+If you choose to have a lumpectomy instead of a mastectomy, you may have radiation therapy five times per week for five to seven weeks after surgery.
+The side effects of radiation include fatigue and skin changes like redness and burning.

 Prior to surgery, you’ll have several appointments with your doctor.
 These will include physical examinations and imaging with X-rays or mammography.
 The goal is to determine the size and shape of the tumor.